Want to write on elephant? Don’t want to read the below? Click here to begin.

 …not just one of the three.

-Secondly, we pay team players: those who support one another with advice, likes, tweets, comments and shares.
-Healthy competition is welcome, but not mean girls competition.
+Secondly, we pay team players: those who support one another with advice, likes, tweets, comments, and shares.
+Healthy competition is welcome, but collegiality is welcome too.
+We help one another out, we all rise (you get paid far less if Elephant shrinks—see below).

 …was an editor’s pick, tell us & we’ll “add” 10,000 views to the final value that we use to qualify.
 We will not add actual views—those you earn.

-green, politics, non-new agey spirituality, yoga, equal rights, animal rights, recipes, gentlemen are subjects/issues we don’t have enough of and want more of.
+green, non-partisan politics, meditation, yoga, equal rights, animal rights, recipes, environment, adventure, gentlemen are subjects/issues we don’t have enough of and want more of.

 ….has 15+ real comments (on the blog itself—your own are appreciated and can spark further comments, but aren’t themselves included), tell us & we’ll add 10,000 “views.”